kvega/fswd-project6/README.md

     * Use `\password catalog` to set a password for `catalog` user
 * Create the database using the following commands:
     * `CREATE DATABASE catalog WITH OWNER catalog;`
+        * this can also be done from the bash shell with `createdb -0 catalog catalog`
     * `\c catalog`
     * `REVOKE ALL ON SCHEMA public FROM public;`
     * `GRANT ALL ON SCHEMA public TO catalog;`